-This program will begin January 1, 2024 and end on December 31, 2024.
-Membership will be calculated based upon the Grange Secretary reports and awards will be presented at the 2025 WA State Grange Convention.
+This program will begin January 1, 2025, and end on December 31, 2025.
+Membership will be calculated based on the monthly Grange Secretary New Member Reports.
+The drawings will be held at the 2025 WA State Grange Convention.

 For the first 300 NEW Subordinate Grange members in the state, each Grange contributing to that number will have their Grange name entered into a drawing for each new member joining the Grange.
-There will be two drawings for a prize of \$250 each if we reach the goal of 300 new members.
-For each additional 100 members, we will add one more prize of \$250 each.
+There will be a drawing for a prize of \$250 if we reach the goal of 300 new members.
+For each additional 300 new members, we will add one more prize of \$250 each.